Michael-wr946/Student-Data-Management-System/README.md

-The project was mainly focused to work with the semester results published by my university, where they released the grades and the semester wise GPA based on roll numbers.
-Names were not displayed on the results, making it tough to find the relative performance.
-I had a pdf containing the names, roll numbers, email, and date of birth of the students, so by using C++, I thought to combine the two pdfs and make a database of students with all their details including their semester GPAs.
-I couldn't find a C++ library to work with PDFs so I copy-pasted the PDFs to two separate ".txt" files.
-"Names.txt" for the names, roll nos., email, and DOB and "Grades.txt" for the SGPAs and roll no. of the students.
-The #include<fstream> header file was used to input data from the two ".txt" files.
-I created a class called "student" which stored data of each student like name, roll no., SGPA , email and DOB.
-A vector of datatype "students", called "Database" was used to store data of all the students.
-The roll number was used as an index for the vector as it was unique for each student.
-Eg. for Roll No = "B180001ME", "0001" was taken as the index, which made accessing each student faster and easier.
- #Rest of the readme yet to be added
+Student Performance Tracker & Database
+Project Overview
+This project addresses the challenge of analyzing university semester results when they are published without student names, only roll numbers and grades.
+This makes it difficult for students to gauge their relative performance.

+This C++ application merges student personal details (name, email, DOB) with their academic performance (semester GPAs) to create a comprehensive and easily searchable database.

+The Problem
+University semester results were released with roll numbers and SGPAs but lacked student names.

+This made it challenging to quickly find individual results or understand one's academic standing relative to peers.

+A separate list containing student names, roll numbers, email, and date of birth was available.

+The Solution
+A C++ program was developed to:

+Combine Data Sources: Integrate student details from one source with academic grades from another.

+Create a Database: Store the combined information in an organized manner.

+Enable Easy Access: Allow for quick searching and retrieval of student records.

+How It Works & Technical Details
+Initial Data Handling: Due to challenges in finding a suitable C++ PDF parsing library at the time, the source PDFs (one with names/roll nos./emails/DOBs, and another with SGPAs/roll nos.) were manually converted into two separate text files:

+Names.txt: Containing student personal details.

+Grades.txt: Containing semester GPAs and corresponding roll numbers.

+Data Input: Standard C++ file input/output operations are used to read data from these .txt files.

+Core Data Structure:

+A student class is defined to encapsulate all relevant information for each student (name, roll no., SGPA, email, DOB).

+A std::vector<student> named Database is used to store all student objects.

+Efficient Indexing & Access: To facilitate faster data retrieval, the numeric part of a student's roll number (e.g., "0001" from "B180001ME") is used as an effective index for accessing records within the Database vector.
+This simplifies and speeds up the process of looking up individual student data.

+Key Features (Implemented/Planned)
+Consolidates student academic and personal data.

+Uses roll numbers for efficient data lookup.

+(Other features: like searching, sorting, exporting to CSV) Technologies Used
+Language: C++

+Core C++ Libraries: Standard Library (vectors, file I/O, strings, etc.)